Amanpreet04-1993/Data-Analytics-Visualization-ACCENTURE-Remote-internship/README.md

 Clean the datasets and merge them to prepare the data for analysis Determine the answer to the client’s business question

+Let's dive into the data, The client has sent through:

+    7 data sets - each data set contains different columns and values A data model - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.

+There is a lot of information here and it’s easy to get lost in the data.
+So, to make sure you are using the right data to answer the business questions you’ll follow these steps:

+    1. Requirements gathering
+    2. Data cleaning
+    3. Data modelling

+First up, requirements gathering